pkardas/notes/books/python-architecture-patterns/notes.md

   available.
 Tracks new events on retrieved aggregates.
 - Repository - Abstraction around persistent storage.
 Each aggregate has its own repository.

-Docker: Mounting our source and test code as `volumes` means we don;t need to rebuild our containers every time we make a code change.
+Docker: Mounting our source and test code as `volumes` means we don't need to rebuild our containers every time we make a code change.

 Postel's Law (robustness principle):